The Crown season 6

 The sixth and final season of The Crown, which follows the life and reign of Queen Elizabeth II, was released by Netflix in two volumes.
 The first volume of four episodes was released on 16 November 2023, and the second, consisting of six episodes, was released on 14 December.
 The season began production shortly before the death of Queen Elizabeth II on 8 September 2022.

 Premise

 The Crown portrays the reign of Queen Elizabeth II, from her wedding in 1947 through to the early 21st century.

 The sixth season is set from 1997 to 2005, during the premiership of Tony Blair.
-Events depicted include the death of Diana, Princess of Wales, the Golden Jubilee of Elizabeth II, the deaths of Princess Margaret and Queen Elizabeth The Queen Mother, the early relationship of Prince William and Kate Middleton, and the wedding of Prince Charles and Camilla Parker Bowles.
+Events depicted include the death of Diana, Princess of Wales, the Golden Jubilee of Elizabeth II, the deaths of Princess Margaret and Queen Elizabeth the Queen Mother, the early relationship of Prince William and Catherine Middleton, and the wedding of Prince Charles and Camilla Parker Bowles.